Te Rerenga Ora Iti, Waiariki, Te Reuroa, Waipapa

 Auckland High Court, corner of 24 Waterloo Quadrant and Parliament Street

-The purple panel acknowledges the Ngāti Whātua people – their rights to chieftainship over their lands, villages, and treasures.
-The green panel, the Tainui people’s rights to chieftainship and management of their iwi (tribal group).
+The purple panel acknowledges the Ngāti Whātua people – their rights to chieftainship over their lands and treasures.
+The green panel, Tainui people’s rights to chieftainship and management of their iwi (tribal group).

-The red panel represents Māori people and their rights to their perspective.
-The blue panel represents pākehā (European people) and acknowledges their responsibilities.
-At another level, the individual panels represent every individual’s right to be themselves – in reasonable cooperation and partnership with others.
+The red panel represents Māori people and their right to their perspective.
+The blue panel is for pākehā (European people) and acknowledges their responsibilities.
+The panels also represent every individual’s right to be themselves – in reasonable cooperation and partnership with others.

 5.